PeterJensen/trip-planner-js/README.md

 * Use of responsive design: 3 destinct layouts for different screen sizes
 * Syncing with a Dropbox account.

+## Demo in browser

+For a demo in the browser goto [link](http://www.danishdude.com/trip-planner-js/index.html)

 ## 3 Layouts for multiple screen widths

+These three screen dumps shows the 3 different UIs.
+The UI will automatically adapt to the available screen size
 ![iphone](./iphone.png?raw=true)
 ![ipad](./ipad.png?raw=true)
 ![hosted](./hosted.png?raw=true)